FluffyMaguro/SC2_Coop_Overlay/README.md

       - Fixed player winrate data occasionally showing for the previous player
       - Fixed player winrate showing in menus
       - Fixed some issues with primal combat and morphs
-      - Small fixes and tweaks
+      - Minor fixes and tweaks

 * 1.16 version